camunda/camunda-bpm-platform/spin/docs/user-guide/json/querying-json.md

 # Querying Json

-The Json datatype supports querying with the JsonPath query language.
+The Json datatype supports querying with the [JsonPath][json-path] query language.

 ## Querying an element